|

 the present community dates from about 1864(ii).

-when a rival congregation existed (see below).
+when rival congregations existed (see below).

 The only other Jewish communities